AaronMccormack/Ccode/README.md

 # Ccode
-//Projects in C.
+Projects in C.

-//These were some of the programming assigments I was tasked with doing over the course of the past year.
+These were some of the programming assigments I was tasked with doing over the course of the past year.